Duane Nellis: Ohio University

 In 2017, Nellis was announced as the next president of Ohio University on February 22, and he officially took office on June 12.

-In 2018, Nellis is credited for starting a new OHIO Honors Program instituted under the established Honors Tutorial College at Ohio University.
+In 2018, Nellis is credited with championing the new OHIO Honors Program instituted under the established Honors Tutorial College at Ohio University in 2016.
 Evidence suggests that this reinforcing of academic excellence improved Ohio University's ranking and incoming student GPA scores since 2018.

 He served as a member of the Association of Public and Land-grant Universities Commission on Economic and Community Engagement Executive Committee in 2019.

 On May 4, 2020, the Ohio University Faculty Senate approved a vote of no confidence (44 to 11) in Nellis and Vice President for Finance Deborah Shaffer following an announcement from the president's office that 140 positions at the university would be cut as part of a budget reduction plan.
 The faculty senate accused Nellis of "leading the university to a budget crisis, made much worse by the coronavirus pandemic."
 Ohio University had been facing "significant" budget shortfalls due to declining enrollment and in March 2020, Nellis announced that the university's academic colleges would have to make $26 million in budget cuts through 2023 and that administrative cuts amounting to $8 million would have to be made with no timeline on the latter.
 Although the faculty senate vote was nonbinding, a petition was created that had nearly 200 signatures by March 4 and by March 6 the petition neared 600 signatures.
 The OU Trustees maintained their support of both Nellis and Shaffer per a statement issued on May 11.

-Nellis stepped down as the President of Ohio University in 2021, and as of May 2022, serves as a President Emeritus and Trustee Professor of the university.
+Nellis stepped down as the President of Ohio University in 2021, and as of May 2022, serves as a President Emeritus and Trustee Professor in the Geography Department of the College of Arts & Sciences.

+Nellis was named 2023 Fellow of the American Association of Geographers, a lifetime achievement award recognizing his expertise in the field of geography, particularly remote sensing, and his leadership roles in higher education.